braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 >     pf.set('H_SYMS', Element.getNoValue())
 >     pf.set('H_IDS', Element.getNoValue())
 >     pf.set('H_LABS', Element.getNoValue())
-> end
+> . . . . .
 >
-> ...
+> . . . . .
 > ````
 >

 <a id="Extension-of-toolbar-buttons"></a>
 ### Extension of toolbar buttons  [⬆](#Table-of-Contents)

-We will now see how to add toolbar pushbuttons to the previous code.
+You will now see how to add toolbar pushbuttons to the previous code.

 > **Code 14.** **BrainAtlasPF with toolbar.**